ProjectEvergreen/www.greenwoodjs.dev/src/pages/guides/getting-started/walkthrough.md

 - A home page
 - Two blog post pages

-Our home page will be simple landing page with links to our blog post pages.
+Our home page will be simple landing page with links to our blog post pages:

 ```html
 <html>